alphagov/paas-team-manual/source/architecture_decision_records/ADR030-single-staging-london.html.md

 # Context

-We run a Cloud Foundry platform in London (AWS eu-west-2 region) to satisfy GOV.UK PaaS tenant needs to host on UK soil.
-This is driven by regulatory compliance and the hosting needs of selected existing GOV.UK PaaS tenants who are making preparations for Brexit.
+We run a Cloud Foundry platform in London (AWS eu-west-2 region) to allow GOV.UK PaaS tenants to host their applications and services in the UK.
+This is driven by the hosting needs of some of the existing GOV.UK PaaS tenants.

-Longer term we will migrate tenants to the London region and demise the region in Ireland to further reduce our footprint.

-In addition we need to responsibly manage our use of Amazon Web Service resources to reduce the ongoing running costs.
-Having duplicate staging environments doubles the amount of infrastructure and hence cost.
+In addition we need to manage the use of Amazon Web Service resources to reduce our running costs.
+Having staging environments in both Ireland and the UK increases the total infrastructural costs, which is not justified by the benefit of the additional tested cases.

-The London region is newer than the Ireland and offers a slightly reduced subset of services compared to the more mature Ireland region.
+The London region is newer than the Ireland and currently offers a subset of services compared to the Ireland region.
+Hence, having the staging environment in London should allow us to capture the cases that may cause failure due to the inavailability of services.

-We feel the risks of running a single staging environment are offset by the cost savings and the reduction in footprint.
+Therefore, the risks of running a single staging environment are offset by the cost savings and simplification of deployment pipelines.

 # Decision

-We will demise the Ireland (eu-west-1) staging environment resulting in a single staging environment in AWS London.
+We will remove the Ireland (eu-west-1) staging environment resulting in a single staging environment in AWS London (eu-west-2).

 # Status
 Accepted

 # Consequences
-- Fewer moving parts and reduced infrastructure footprint.
-- The change moves closer to our target of running our platform in London
-- Reduce the cost of operation.
-- Fewer environments and simplification of our pipelines.
-- We will check that we are able to run our pipelines to deploy to Ireland and London.
-- We will check the impact on our infrastructure usage.
+We will have one staging environment for testing both London and Ireland production environment.
+This ADR does not affect the setup of the dev or production environment.